ML Node Management

 curl http://node2.gonka.ai:8000/v1/epochs/current/participants | jq

-This allows you to confirm that your Network Node and its MLNodes are correctly contributing to the network and that their effective weight reflects recent changes.
+This allows you to confirm that your Network Node and its ML Nodes are correctly contributing to the network and that their effective weight reflects recent changes.